 This lawyer in Westchester County KNEW all about Swindler— our kindly carpetbagger.
 As it turned out, I wasn’t the only one who had been robbed.
 Swindler had other businesses and aliases and a long stream of angry chumps.

-I can’t tell you how much time went by.
-I wasn’t counting on ever seeing that money again.
+I can’t tell you how much time went by and I wasn’t counting on ever seeing that money again.
 That’s life.
 However, one day I received notification that Frey had won a handsome judgment on my behalf against Swindler.
 It included lawyer’s fees AND interest.

 In short order, I received a check every week.
 It went on for years until all the money had been paid back.